hibryid/multi-koii-vps/README.md

 ### How to run a GUI node (webtop)
 Now everything is good to go.\
-Do not run more than 4 nodes per 1 ip.
-Proxies are not supported here.
-Edit the `.env` file and be sure that password is set.
-You and only you are responsible in any cases.
 ```bash
 bash multi-koii.sh up-webtop 1
 ```
 It will give you an address like `http://127.0.0.1:30001` where you can go and run a desktop node on your VPS.
 If you selected it to be accessed remotely, then you may have to open the given port.
+The default login is: `koii` \
+You can change it the `.env` file if you wish

+Reminder:
+Do not run more than 4 nodes per 1 ip.
+Proxies are not supported here.
+Edit the `.env` file and be sure that password is set.
+You and only you are responsible in any cases.

 ## Area for advanced users to run CLI-VPS nodes: